vivek075/Concepts/JavaBasics.md

 Shared Resource Coordination: These methods are used to coordinate access to shared resources, which are represented by objects.

 Flexibility and Consistency: Placing these methods in the Object class provides flexibility and maintains consistency with the concept of intrinsic locks and monitors.

+---
+# Why String is immutable in java

+The immutability of the String class in Java is a fundamental design choice that brings several benefits in terms of security, performance, and usability.
+Here are the primary reasons why String is immutable in Java:

+1. Security

+Sensitive Data Handling: Strings are often used to handle sensitive data like usernames, passwords, and URLs.
+If strings were mutable, it would be easy for a malicious actor to modify their content, leading to potential security breaches.

+Example:
+`String password = "secretPassword";
+// If String was mutable, another piece of code could alter the password.`

+2. String Pooling

+Java uses a special memory region called the String Pool to store string literals.
+When a new string is created, the JVM checks the pool to see if the string already exists.
+If it does, the new reference points to the existing string.
+This reduces memory usage and improves performance.

+Example:
+`String s1 = "Hello";
+String s2 = "Hello";
+// Both s1 and s2 reference the same object in the string pool.`

+3. Thread Safety

+Immutability inherently provides thread safety.
+Since strings cannot be changed once created, there is no risk of concurrent modifications, making them safe to use across multiple threads without synchronization.

+Example:
+`public void threadSafeExample() {
+    String sharedString = "Shared";
+    // Multiple threads can use sharedString without causing data inconsistency.
+}`

+4. Performance

+Caching Hash Code: Since the content of a string never changes, Java caches the hash code of the string after it is computed for the first time.
+This makes string operations, like lookups in hash-based collections (e.g., HashMap), faster.

+Example:
+`String s = "example";
+int hashCode = s.hashCode(); // The hash code is cached for future use.`

+5. Consistency and Predictability
+Immutability ensures that a string remains constant and predictable throughout its lifetime.
+This simplifies reasoning about code behavior and helps prevent bugs.

+Example:
+`String original = "Original";
+String copy = original;
+original = "Modified";
+// The copy still holds the value "Original".`

+6. Used in Key Classes

+Strings are used as keys in many important Java classes, such as HashMap, Hashtable, and HashSet.
+Immutability ensures that the key's hash code remains consistent, which is crucial for the correct behavior of these data structures.

+Example:
+`Map<String, String> map = new HashMap<>();
+map.put("key", "value");
+// The key's hash code remains consistent, ensuring correct behavior of the map.`

+The immutability of the `String` class in Java is a deliberate design choice that offers multiple benefits, including enhanced security, better memory management through string pooling, inherent thread safety, improved performance, and predictable behavior.
+By making strings immutable, Java ensures that they can be used safely and efficiently in a wide range of applications.